sralter/sralter/README.md

 1. 👨‍🔬 Proud science nerd who spent years thinking about how geology🪨, biology🌳, and water💧 interact
 2. 🔄 Pivoted career to focus on what underlies all scientific inquiry: data!
 3. 🧪 I employ a scientific- and data-focused approach to solve problems using data analytics📊
-4. 🐣 ➡ 🦅 I love performing the full insights lifecycle, from research to analysis to modeling to reporting
+4. 🐣 ➡ 🦅 I love working on the full insights lifecycle, from research to analysis to modeling to reporting
 5. 🌐 **My focus is on solving geospatial problems using a mix of open source tools and applications** 🌐

 ## Languages and Tools: